MostTornBrain/Whitehall-Mystery/README.md

 ## Theory of operation
 A di-graph was needed so a weight can be assigned to ingress edges to a location, but not to outbound edges.
 This allows path distance calculation to ignore the cost of crossings, since Jack goes from location to location.
 However, it also will allow the graph to be updated with weights in crossings based on the players' positions so when a "best" path is chosen, investigators can be avoided.
 Similarly, weights can be assigned to water crossings and alleys to influence how likely Jack will be to use them.

+Having the map as a di-graph then allows standard graph theory algorithms (from [graph-tool](https://graph-tool.skewed.de/static/doc/index.html)) to be applied for aiding Jack in his behavior.

+The current investigator locations are "poisoned" with a high weight on the edges leading to/from them so Jack cannot path through them.
+Also, a deterrent weight is added to all the edges radiating out from each investigator, encouraging Jack to not get too close to the investigators while Jack searches for a path to his target.
+If Jack finds the shortest path cannot reach his goal within the number of moves left in the round, he will iteratively reduce the deterrent weight for the investigators until he gets a path that reaches the target before the 15 turns are up.
+If Jack cannot reach *any* target given the number of turns left, he will forfeit the game.

+Boats paths and alleys are also part of the di-graph, but are given higher weights (i.e. costs) to encourage Jack to only use them if there is a large benefit in distance gained.

+If Jack is trapped, or if the investigators are very close to him, he will also consider using an alley or a coach.
+Per the rules, a coach cannot be used to reach the target, so the implementation attempts to take this into account as well.

+## Future work

+* Improve Jack's behavior so there is more randomness at times.
+Perhaps have different states Jack can be in, so he acts less rationally for a span (if close to being caught, for example).
+* Improve the usage of the special cards.
+Alleys tend to be used up fairly quickly with the current logic.
+* Make a full-featured GUI using mouse point-and-click for moving investigators, searching for clues, etc.